 The Corsair One series is incredibly small and lightweight (at least considering how much power it's packing), and has an attractive form factor.
 As a step-up option from Corsair's flashier but more modestly outfitted Vengeance model, the Corsair has a few advantages that will primarily appeal to those looking for more workload capability and who are focused on gaming as a more secondary concern.
 The Corsair One is decidedly a workstation focused rig, though it certainly doesn't slouch in the gaming department either.

 The One comes in a few flavors, but the best dollars-to-performance value is in the package around the $3,000 mark.
-It's built around the same GPU as the Vengeance, an RTX 2080, and contains the same storage drives, a 480 SSD and a 2 TB HDD.
-Where it exceeds the Vengeance's specs are in the CPU, an overclockable Core i7-9700K, and also in a nod to megatasking workload scenarios, it packs double the RAM, at 32GB of DDR4-2666.
+It's built around an RTX 2080Ti, and contains a 960GB SSD and a 2TB HDD.
+It also has the impressive i9-9900K intel processor which is still offers some mega gaming chops despite the new 10th gen CPUs now going.
+And also, in a nod to megatasking workload scenarios, it packs a lot of RAM, at 32GB of DDR4-2666.
 It will manhandle modern games at 4K with ease, and it's also suitable for heavy rendering, CAD, or other workstation style applications.

 Another example of iBuyPower managing prices (helped in part, no doubt, by the fact that they share a building with the manufacturer of some of the parts they pack into their machines) to sell a machine at close to or even less than DIY prices.
 This time it's their RDY SLIIBG213, a rig designed to be plug and play and ready to manhandle the latest crop of triple-A titles at 1440p.